dustinpfister/blog_posts/_posts/threejs-camera-move.md

 ## 4 - Conclusion

 So moving a camera is more or less the same as moving anything else in three.js that inherits from the Object3d class by making use of the position and rotation properties of the object, and cameras are no exception.
+So then I could get into making all kinds of examples that have to do with different ways to change the values of the position and rotation of a camera over time, but doing so is something that I should reserve for the object3d class in general not just cameras.